 Startups

-SPARK has instigated the formation of numerous start-ups working to bring research from bench to bedside
+SPARK has promoted the formation of sixty start-ups so far, working to bring research from bench to bedside (examples below)

 Listed below are the stories of some of these startups.